Hockey Stick Curves Explained: A Full Guide

 • Shallow Curves: Offer more control over the puck for passing and stickhandling but less assistance with lifting the puck.
 Better suited for defensemen who focus on making accurate passes and taking low shots on net.

-• Example: Bauer P88, CCM P88.
+• Example: Bauer P88, CCM P88, Warrior W88.

 • Medium Curves: Provide a good balance between puck control and shooting accuracy.
 This is the most versatile curve depth, great for players who like to mix wrist shots, snap shots, and stickhandling.